 - “The most cherished desires of the present-day are shaped by romantic, nationalist, capitalist and humanist myths that have been around for centuries.
 Friends giving advice often tell each other, ‘Follow your heart.’
 But the heart is a double agent that usually takes its instructions from dominant myths of the day, and the very recommendation to ‘follow your heart’ was implanted in our minds by a combination of nineteenth-century Romantic myths and twentieth-century consumerist myths.” – Yuval Noah Harari.

-Which do you think is the most enlightening quote?
+Which do you think is the most enlightening quote in Sapiens?

 You are welcome to join my facebook group Unbounded Wisdom Community for insightful quotes.